njari/njari.github.io/_posts/2025-03-11-transformer-encoding.markdown

 $$

-The vectors $ W_q , W_k, W_v $ are learned vectors and lets accept that $ Q1, K1, and V1 are reasonable representations for what v1 contains.
+The vectors $W_q , W_k, W_v$ are learned vectors and lets accept that $Q1, K1$ and $V1$ are reasonable representations for what v1 contains.
 Similarly, we will do this for all tokens.
 Now once we have calculated these values for all the tokens - we can compare them to glean some meaning from it.
 Here, we try to understand the token "it" and its relationship with all other tokens.

 $$
 V_{it} = (Q_{it} \cdot K_{tumbler}) \, V_{tumbler}